Hollopeter-Lab/single-molecule-TIRF-CNN/Perform_predictions/README.md

 data will then be saved in a format compatible with downstream analysis via Python.

 2_farred_predict.py requires a user to input the exact model architecture into the code (line 10) according to their training results.
-The script then imports a user selected Pytorch file containing the trained CNN weights.
-The user then selects the .MAT file containing the normalized far-red traces.
+The script then prompts the user to select a Pytorch file containing the trained CNN weights.
+The script prompts the user to select the .mat file containing the normalized far-red traces.
 Predictions in the assigned number of classes will be made and saved.
 Multiple files will be saved: "..._predictions.csv" contains the predicted step for each trace and associated probabilities for each class, "..._predicted_steps_gt0.csv" only contains predicted steps and associated spot location